-As of the Report Release Date, Azrieli Group has four operating senior homes with aboveground built-up areas of approx. 105 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which consist of approx. 1,034 senior housing units, and is in advanced construction stages of Phase B in the senior home in Lehavim and another project in Rishon LeZion, in which approx. 275 residential units with a total area of approx. 31 thousand sqm, which is under construction (excluding areas which are attributed to the LTC unit and to retail areas) will be built.
+As of the Report Release Date, Azrieli Group has four operating senior homes with aboveground built-up areas of approx. 105 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which consist of approx. 1,033 senior housing units, and is in advanced construction stages of Phase B in the senior home in Lehavim and another project in Rishon LeZion, in which approx. 275 residential units with a total area of approx. 31 thousand sqm, which is under construction (excluding areas which are attributed to the LTC unit and to retail areas) will be built.
 The Company is also promoting a zoning plan for additional rights, including for senior housing, in the Azrieli Jerusalem mall.
-For further details, see Section 4.1.2 of the board of directors' report in the periodic report for 2020, which is included herein by way of reference.
+For further details, see Section 4.1.2 of the board of directors' report in the Periodic Report for 2020, which is included herein by way of reference.

-Balance of the Group's segment properties in the senior housing segment - This balance totaled approx. NIS 2.6 billion as of March 31, 2021, similarly to the balance as of December 31, 2020.
+Balance of the Group's segment properties in the senior housing segment - This balance totaled approx. NIS 2.6 billion as of June 30, 2021, similarly to the balance as of December 31, 2020.

-Change due to adjustment of the fair value of the segment's investment properties and investment properties under construction - There has been no change in the fair value of investment properties and investment properties under construction of the segment in the Report Period and in the same period last year.
+Change due to adjustment of the fair value of the segment's investment properties and investment properties under construction - There has been no change in the fair value of investment properties and investment properties under construction of the segment in the Report Period compared with a profit of approx. NIS 12 million in the same period last year due to an update of the valuation for Palace Lehavim.
 The properties are presented according to an update to the valuations prepared by an independent appraiser as of December 31, 2020.